How to Calculate IRR in Excel and Financial Calculator

-Calculating Internal Rate of Return (IRR) can be tedious if you have multiple cash flow periods to work with.Â Fortunately, financial calculators and Microsoft Excel make the process amazingly simple.
+Calculating internal rate of return (IRR) can be tedious if you have multiple cash flow periods to work with.
+Fortunately, using financial calculators and Microsoft Excel to calculate IRR makes the process amazingly simple.

 For both examples, we'll use the following data set:

-: the steps in this tutorial outline the process for a Texas Instruments BA II plus financial calculator.
+: the steps in this tutorial outline the process for a Texas Instruments BA II Plus financial calculator.

 This is done by hitting the down arrow once.
 The calculator should read CF1=.
 Type in the amount for the first cash flow, 100, and hit [ENTER].
 The calculator should now say C01= 100.